Open to opportunities Hi, I'm Ben Schippers

 Make It Stick

 18 months post-launch isn't "maintenance"—it's where products either scale or collapse.
-I've kept $212M ARR from churning by treating post-launch like product.
+I've helped protect $212M in at-risk ARR by treating post-launch like product.

 Communicate Under Fire